maryP-ok/exercise/drawingIsBattingPractice.md

 Though well intentioned, calling practice a *class* drives me a wee bit crazy.[<sup>1</sup>](#1)  I'm suspicious of the assumption that I am taking up a new hobby.
 I haven't told my well wishers  about the amount of effort I've already put into drawing, so there is no reason that they would think otherwise.

 Practice, as in training by repeated exercise, isn't a big theme in art history.
-It does not seem to jive with the popular persona of the visual artist, much less a *creative* one [<sup>2</sup>](#2):  for the talented, art skills are innate or learned once and retained forever.
-When artists speak of their "practice," they commonly use the term to refer to the work they engage in——like a doctor or lawyer's practice, a profession——, rarely a series of exercises to cement a skill or get in *the zone*.
+It does not seem to jive with the popular persona of the visual artist, much less a *creative* one:  for the talented, art skills are innate or learned once and retained forever. [<sup>2</sup>](#2)  When artists speak of their "practice," they commonly use the term to refer to the work they engage in——like a doctor or lawyer's practice, a profession——, rarely a series of exercises to cement a skill or get in *the zone*.

 Drawings produced at drawing practice are generally not precious.
 The drawings I produce are certainly not creative expression.
 If I wanted to express myself creatively, why would I draw a model posed and lit by someone else?
 If I have an idea for a picture, I generally don't leave it up to someone else to give me its subject.
 If I want to explore colour or materials or technique during drawing practice, the goal is to add more skills to my toolbox.